India - Siridao House Project

 Soap and shampoo niche, decorated with Buddha relief

-AvM infant of finished project
+AvM infant of the finished project